★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Amazon combines a large commerce platform (Amazon Stores), a leading hyperscale cloud provider (AWS), and a retail media advertising business (Amazon Ads).
-Stores benefits from a two-sided marketplace network, dense fulfillment/delivery infrastructure, Prime bundling, and favorable working-capital dynamics that help fund scale.
-AWS competes in a hyperscaler oligopoly where capex/know-how and breadth of services matter, but share and pricing can be pressured by Azure and Google.
-Advertising monetizes high-intent shopping traffic; its durability depends on maintaining shopper engagement and navigating competition/regulation.
+Q1 2026 revenue mix increased the relative weight of AWS and advertising versus the prior FY2024 mix.
+Stores benefits from a two-sided marketplace network, dense fulfillment/delivery infrastructure, Prime bundling, and some favorable working-capital dynamics, though the working-capital moat is less directly evidenced than the network and logistics moats.
+AWS competes in a hyperscaler oligopoly where capex/know-how and breadth of services matter, but share and pricing can be pressured by Azure, Google, and emerging AI-focused cloud providers.
+Advertising monetizes high-intent shopping traffic; its durability depends on maintaining shopper engagement, measurement quality, and regulatory tolerance.

 Primary segment